AdobeDocs/journey-optimizer.en/help/using/start/path/administrator.md

 ---
 # Get Started for System Administrators {#get-started-sys-admins}

 Before starting using [!DNL Adobe Journey Optimizer], several steps are required to prepare your environment.
-You must perform these steps so that the [Data Engineer](data-engineer.md) and [Journey Practicionner](marketer.md) can start working with [!DNL Adobe Journey Optimizer].
+You must perform these steps so that the [Data Engineer](data-engineer.md) and [Journey Practicioner](marketer.md) can start working with [!DNL Adobe Journey Optimizer].

-As a **System Administrator**, you need to **understand product profiles and assign permissions** for sandbox administration and channel configuration.
-You also need to setup sandbox(es) and manage them for the available product profiles.
-You will then be able to assign team members to product profiles.
+As a **System Administrator**, you need to **understand roles and assign permissions** for sandbox administration and channel configuration.
+You also need to setup sandbox(es) and manage them for the available roles.
+You will then be able to assign team members to roles.

-These capabilities can be managed by **[!UICONTROL Product administrators]** that have access to the Admin console.
-[Learn more about Adobe Admin Console](https://helpx.adobe.com/enterprise/admin-guide.html){target="_blank"}.
+These capabilities can be managed by **[!UICONTROL Product administrators]** that have access to the Permissions product.
+[Learn more about Permissions](../../administration/permissions.md){target="_blank"}.

 Learn about access management in the following pages:

 1. **Create sandboxes** to partition your instances into separate, isolated virtual environments. **Sandboxes** are created in [!DNL Journey Optimizer].
 Learn more in the [Sandboxes](../../administration/sandboxes.md) section.

     >[!NOTE]
-    >As a **System Administrator**, if you cannot see the **[!UICONTROL Sandboxes]** menu in [!DNL Journey Optimizer], update your permissions in the [Admin Console](https://adminconsole.adobe.com/){target="_blank"}.
-Learn how to update your product profile in [this page](../../administration/permissions.md#edit-product-profile).
+    >As a **System Administrator**, if you cannot see the **[!UICONTROL Sandboxes]** menu in [!DNL Journey Optimizer], you need to update your permissions.
+Learn how to update your role in [this page](../../administration/permissions.md#edit-product-profile).
-    >

-1. **Understand product profiles**.
-Product profiles are a set of unitary rights which allows users access to certain functionalities or objects in the interface.
-Learn more in the [Out-of-the-box product profiles](../../administration/ootb-product-profiles.md) section.
+1. **Understand roles**.
+Roles are a set of unitary rights which allows users access to certain functionalities or objects in the interface.
+Learn more in the [out-of-the-box roles](../../administration/ootb-product-profiles.md) section.

-1. **Set permissions** for product profiles, including **Sandboxes**, and give access to your team members by assigning them to different product profiles.
-This step is performed in the [Admin Console](https://adminconsole.adobe.com/){target="_blank"}.
-Permissions are unitary rights that allow you to define the authorizations assigned to **[!UICONTROL Product profile]**.
+1. **Set permissions** for roles, including **Sandboxes**, and give access to your team members by assigning them to different roles.
+Permissions are unitary rights that allow you to define the authorizations assigned to **[!UICONTROL Role]**.
 Each permission is gathered under capabilities, e.g. Journey or Offers, which represents the different functionalities or objects in [!DNL Journey Optimizer].
 Learn more in the [Permission levels](../../administration/high-low-permissions.md) section.

-In addition, you must add users who need access to Assets Essentials to the **Assets Essentials Consumer Users** or/and **Assets Essentials Users** Product profiles.
+In addition, you must add users who need access to Assets Essentials to the **Assets Essentials Consumer Users** or/and **Assets Essentials Users** roles.
 [Read more in Assets Essentials documentation](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/deploy-administer.html){target="_blank"}.

 >[!NOTE]
 >For Journey Optimizer products obtained before January 6, 2022, you must deploy [!DNL Adobe Experience Manager Assets Essentials] for your organization.
 Learn more in the [Deploy Assets Essentials](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/deploy-administer.html){target="_blank"} section.